levyofi/Stark_et_al_GCB_2023/Codes/Readme.md

-These are codes for the analysis, modelling and visualization of the study: ""
+These are codes for the analysis, modelling and visualization of the study: # "**The critical role of microhabitat diversity in extreme environments**"

 # Code for Simulation Study